joe-easley/AzureStorageWrapper/main/README.md

 An instantiated AuthenticateFunctions class object will provide the authorisation necessary to run BlobFunctions and FileShareFunctions.
 When one of the methods belonging to BlobFunctions or FileShareFunctions is run, it will generate a SAS token to create, update or delete resources.
 If left unspecified, the SAS that is generated resorts to *most permissive*.
 This is order for this library to be as user friendly to use as possible, however it is *strongly* recommended that you specify what permissions the SAS will allow.
 For more information on [Blob](https://docs.microsoft.com/en-us/python/api/azure-storage-blob/azure.storage.blob.containersaspermissions?view=azure-python) and [FileShare](https://docs.microsoft.com/en-us/python/api/azure-storage-file-share/azure.storage.fileshare.accountsaspermissions?view=azure-python) SAS permissions.

+By specifying a permission as False (as below) the SAS will default to generating no credentials for that storage type.

 The SAS duration will default to 1 hour unless otherwise specified, this can be overridden as below.

     sas_permissions = {